omgnetwork/omgnetwork.github.io/website/versioned_docs/version-0.0.1/transfers.md

 ## Lifecycle

-Once a transaction is created, signed and encoded, it is submitted to the `Watcher`.
+Once a transaction is created, signed and encoded, it is submitted to the Watcher.

-The `Watcher` will check for various conditions of invalidity before submitting the transaction to the child chain.
+The Watcher will check for various conditions of invalidity before submitting the transaction to the child chain.

-> The following conditions would cause the `Watcher` to invalidate the transaction:
+> The following conditions would cause the Watcher to invalidate the transaction:
 >
 > - The transaction is using inputs being used for another transaction in the block.
 > - The transaction is using inputs spent in any prior block.